dmadison/Adalight-FastLED/README.md

 - LED color order
 - Serial speed
 - Serial timeout length
+- Number of LEDs in the single logical pixel

 There are also optional settings to clear the LEDs on reset, configure a dedicated ground pin, and to put the Arduino into a "calibration" mode, where all LED colors match the first LED.
 To help with flickering, the option to flush the serial buffer after every latch is enabled by default.